-(49) Environmental Site Assessment (“ESA”)--An environmental report that conforms to the Standard Practice for Environmental Site Assessments: Phase I Assessment Process (ASTM Standard Designation: E 1527) and conducted in accordance with §10.305 of this chapter (relating to Environmental Site Assessment Rules and Guidelines) as it relates to a specific Development.
+(48) Environmental Site Assessment (“ESA”)--An environmental report that conforms to the Standard Practice for Environmental Site Assessments: Phase I Assessment Process (ASTM Standard Designation: E 1527) and conducted in accordance with §10.305 of this chapter (relating to Environmental Site Assessment Rules and Guidelines) as it relates to a specific Development.

-(50) Executive Award and Review Advisory Committee (“EARAC” also referred to as the "Committee")--The Department committee created under Tex.
+(49) Executive Award and Review Advisory Committee (“EARAC” also referred to as the "Committee")--The Department committee required by Tex.
 Gov’t Code §2306.1112.

-(51) Existing Residential Development--Any Development Site which contains existing residential units at any time after the beginning of the Application Acceptance Period.
+(50) Existing Residential Development--Any Development Site which contains existing residential units at any time after the beginning of the Application Acceptance Period.